tayganr/lakehouse/providers.md

     ![ALT](./images/providers/002.png)

-3. Follow the prompts to specify your Azure subscription (e.g. `Azure Pass - Sponsorship`).
+3. Follow the prompts to specify your Azure subscription (e.g. `Azure Pass - Sponsorship`). - this is a zero index script ,it should be (n-1)

     ![ALT](./images/providers/003.png)